MidAutumnMoon/LowEffortBlog/src/posts/2024/07/personal-blog-and-e-waste/index.md

     - rant
 ---

+# Ranting

 This blog is built using [Lume](//lume.land/) static site generator, which is written in TypeScript and runs on [Deno](//deno.land), which not only means countless JavaScript libraries is right on the fingertip to be called, but also, unfortunately, the user and maintainer, have to swallow the bitterness comes out of it.

 My very first rant on this project would be how awful Deno's dependency management is.
-It's like newbie wild survivor packs 500mL of juice instead of 1L of water happily thinking this move not only reduces the weight but also carry extra sugar.
-Import map helps a lot, but it immediately got beaten to the ground by the fact that Deno has no official tool of upgrading dependencies, despite it has been actively developed for almost *10 years*.
+It's like newbie wild survivor packs 500mL of juice instead of 1L of water happily thinking this move not only reduces the weight but also carry extra sugar. *Import map* helps a lot, but it immediately got beaten to the ground by the fact that Deno has no official tool of upgrading dependencies, despite it has been actively developed for almost *10 years*.

 My second rant and main concern would be, will this project become another e-waste?